Hazardous Materials Disposal Guide

 - Heat Resistant Glass, which includes

 - borosilicate glass (hard glass or lab glass):

 Non-Hazardous Wastes - Recycling - Treatment

-- EH&S must perform an official hazardous waste determination for disposal of all chemicals
+- Waste generators must perform a hazardous waste determination for disposal of all chemicals

 - Collect solids in disposable, non-leaking containers, labeled with contents, clearly marked as non-hazardous, and prepared for disposal